-Of course, there could be other unique reasons why your car shakes when braking, but the above causes and mentioned solutions cover the vast majority of cases.
+Of course, there could be other unique reasons why your car shakes when braking, but the above causes and mentioned solutions cover most cases.

 How Can You Avoid Brake Shuddering In the Future?

-The first thing you can do is to always invest in the right brake components for your car.
-If you’ve undergone repairs or maintenance, and opted for cheaper options in an effort to save money, these cheaper components could actually be the main driving force behind your brake juddering.
+The first thing you can do is to invest in the right brake components for your car continually.
+Suppose you’ve undergone repairs or maintenance and opted for cheaper options to save money; these less expensive components could be the main driving force behind your brake juddering.

-Your brake pads, for example, can cause scorch marks to appear on the rotors if they are of a poor order of quality.
-If cheaper brake pads are damaging another component, then you’ve got a false economy, because you’ll end up spending more replacing those brake pads and also getting new rotors at the same time.
+Your brake pads, for example, can cause scorch marks to appear on the rotors if they are of poor quality.
+If cheaper brake pads are damaging another component, you’ve got a false economy, because you’ll end up spending more replacing those brake pads and getting new rotors simultaneously.

 READ MORE: Why Does My Car Jerk While Accelerating?

-Another key factor to avoiding your car shaking when braking is your driving style.
-If you are someone who likes to push the car hard from the get-go, accelerating fast and then waiting until the last moments to put on the brakes, then you’re putting undue strain on the brake components.
-Your brakes are already among the most wearable components in your whole car, so adding to that stress is never a good idea.
+Another way to prevent shaking when braking is by paying attention to driving style.
+If you like to push the car hard from the get-go, accelerating fast and then waiting until the last moments to put on the brakes, you’re putting undue strain on the brake components.
+Your brakes are already among the most wearable part of your whole car, so adding to that stress is never a good idea.

-If you give yourself more distance and brake more lightly, then wear and tear on the brake pads and other components will be lessened and you can avoid getting to the point where your car is juddering when you brake.
-The many components in your braking and other systems work in a careful balance.
+If you give yourself more distance and brake more lightly, then wear and tear on the brake pads and other components will be lessened, and you can avoid getting to the point where your car is juddering when you brake.
+The many elements in your braking and other systems work in a careful balance.
 If you drive too hard, you can upset that balance.

-Finally, ensure you keep up with all maintenance on your car, and especially the brakes.
+Finally, ensure you keep up with all car maintenance, especially the brakes.
 Change them when they need to be changed, and have the brakes serviced at least every 25,000 miles and certainly no less frequently than every 50,000 miles.

 Keeping the key components of your suspension in good order and ensuring that you have proper wheel alignment will also go a long way to ensuring that you don’t end up enduring any shaking when pressing the brake pedal.

-Avoid short-term “savings” that you think you’ll make by skipping maintenance and get your car the repairs it needs when it needs them.
-Minor glitches quickly turn into major catastrophes when it comes to the mechanical workings of cars.
+Avoid short-term “savings” that you think you’ll make by skipping maintenance and getting your car the repairs it needs when needed.
+Minor glitches quickly turn into significant catastrophes regarding the mechanical workings of vehicles.

 Conclusion: Look Out for the Signs

-The good news is that shakes and vibrations are very noticeable because they are outside of our regular driving experience.
+The good news is that shakes and vibrations are noticeable because they are outside our everyday driving experience.
 This means we notice them very quickly.

-When you do notice any shaking, regardless of how seemingly innocuous or minor it is, ensure that you book your car in for a service and get the problem fixed.
+When you notice any shaking , regardless of how seemingly innocuous or minor it is, it ensures that you book your car for a service and get the problem fixed.
 A small problem with a small bill now is far better than a more complex and expensive problem to fix later.

-Don’t forget also to invest in the right components.
-You can’t afford to cut back too much when it comes to brakes.
+Don’t also forget to invest in the right components.
+You can’t afford to cut back too much on brakes.